JasonToups/rick-and-morty/README.md

 The `predeploy` script will run automatically before the `deploy` script runs.

+The `deploy` script will create a gh-pages branch for the build.

 ### Update GitHub Repo Settings

 **Go to GitHub** and go to your repo settings.